durrantlab/protein-vr/README.md

 ![Figure
 1](https://git.durrantlab.pitt.edu/jdurrant/protein-vr/raw/master/src/components/UI/OpenPopup/pages/imgs/environment.jpg
-Figure 1: An illustration of a ProteinVR scene with the default NanoKid molecule visualized.
+"Figure 1: An illustration of a ProteinVR scene with the default NanoKid molecule visualized.
 Several buttons are available from the main screen.
 A) Load a new molecule and environment.
 B) Provide help.
 C) Enter follow-the-leader mode.
 D) View in full screen.
-E) Enter VR mode.)
+E) Enter VR mode.")

 When users first open ProteinVR, the application displays the default molecule (NanoKid, Figure 1).
 After a few seconds, a simple popup form appears where